 - Overwatch District - An out of combat hub location where players are able to interact as well as travel to other locations in the solar system.

 - The Tower - A place of residence for the Guardians.

 A debris field in orbit including a space station, and is home to the Queen of the Reef whom the player can receive bounty missions from.

-A man made complex that goes into the moon's surface.
+- Hellmouth - A man-made complex that goes into the moon's surface.

 Like the Last City on Earth, this Martian city has multiple districts within it.
 However, it is also partially occupied by the Cabal, a race of large humanoid beasts

 - Dust Palace - A social district for players similar to that of Overwatch back on Earth.